It will only take 11 minutes to read this post!

 Let me take you back to 2011 when I first arrived in China.
 I had no intention of learning to read Chinese characters because back then, written Chinese looked like this:

 Zip to several (too many) years later, when I eventually allowed myself to be introduced to the idea of Chinese characters.
-Below, I’m going to outline a few ‘steps’ you can go through to start recognizing and reading Chinese characters.
+Below, I will outline a few ‘steps’ you can go through to start recognizing and reading Chinese characters.
 But for now, I’m going to establish some general ‘rules’ for reading a Chinese character.

 Chinese characters are pictures

-On a very simple level, Chinese characters are made up of small pictures, some literal whilst others are quite abstract.
+Chinese characters are made up of small pictures on an elementary level, some literal while others are quite abstract.

 Chinese characters can be ‘broken down’ into separate parts